chainer/chainermn/README.md

 This is a dummy PR to test CI toolchain. another edit.
-The brown fox jumps over
+The brown fox jumps over the

 <div align="center"><img src="docs/image/chainermn1000px.png" width="800"/></div>